-Examples of restorations include the following:
+Examples of dental restorations include the following:

 - Fillings, inlays, and onlays are the most common type of dental restoration.
 Teeth can be filled with gold, silver amalgam, or tooth-colored plastic materials called composite resin fillings.